Prof. Dr. Lizbeth Goodman

 PROF. DR. LIZBETH GOODMAN

-She is the Chair of Creative Technology Innovation and Professor of Inclusive Design for Education, College of Engineering & Architecture, University College Dublin where she also directs the Inclusive Design Research Centre of Ireland, in partnership with SMARTlab that developed the award-winning practice-based PhD Programme along with the associated MAGIC Multimedia and Games Innovation Centre and Gamelab, which Lizbeth designed with industry collaborators.
-Prior to joining UCD, Lizbeth was Director of Research for Futurelab – Lord David Puttnam’s think tank for the future of education, and served in that capacity on the Prime Ministers SHINE Panel.
+Prof. Dr. Lizbeth Goodman is the Chair of Creative Technology Innovation and Professor of Inclusive Design for Education at the College of Engineering & Architecture, University College Dublin, where she also directs the Inclusive Design Research Centre of Ireland, in partnership with SMARTlab.
+This partnership developed the award-winning practice-based PhD Programme along with the associated MAGIC Multimedia and Games Innovation Centre and Gamelab, which Lizbeth designed with industry collaborators.

-In the knowledge transfer domain, she founded the MAGIC (Multimedia and Games Innovation Centre) in East London in 2005, bringing industry and NGO players together with scholars and artist-practitioners across disciplines in what was London’s first fully open source/open access 3D printing and games lab.
+In the knowledge transfer domain, she founded the MAGIC (Multimedia and Games Innovation Centre) in East London in 2005, bringing together industry and NGO players with scholars and artist-practitioners across disciplines in what was London’s first fully open-source/open-access 3D printing and games lab.

 For the BBC, she researched and presented the Art Works Programme for six years on TV and radio.
 She is Lead Education Expert in Ireland for the TG4 television series BB Agus Bella (a magical world in which all the creatures are equally ‘abled’ in extraordinary ways) and is advising on two new children’s animation TV series.

 She is currently collaborating with partners in the European Parliament on a new Roadmap for Responsible Open Innovation.
-In 2018 she launched the Academy4theFuture at Davos, and in 2019 she and the team returned to Davos to announce the Women Economic Forum (WEF) Awards to eminent women in STEM, which were delivered at the UNDP summit in New York in October 2020.
+In 2018, she launched the Academy4theFuture at Davos, and in 2019 she and the team returned to Davos to announce the Women Economic Forum (WEF) Awards to eminent women in STEM, which were delivered at the UNDP summit in New York in October 2020.

-A WEF Awardee of Women of the Decade, she has numerous accolades to her credit including Best Woman in Academia, and Best Woman in Technology by the Blackberry Rim international awards panel.
+A WEF Awardee of Women of the Decade, she has numerous accolades to her credit, including Best Woman in Academia and Best Woman in Technology by the Blackberry Rim international awards panel.